 Enter the refresh time in milliseconds into the "Refresh timeout" field.

 The value depends on the size of your disks.
 Do not set the value smaller than 10000 milliseconds (10 sec), as this will create unnecessary overhead.

 Cinegy File Service can log information messages to Windows Events log.
 When "Log errors" is set to "1" any error detected by Cinegy File Service will be added to such log.
 To disable error messages logging set this parameter to "0".

 Cinegy File Service can log information messages to Windows Events log.
 When "Log info" is set to "1" information messages produced by Cinegy File Service will be added to such log.
 To disable information messages logging set this parameter to "0".

 Disable a File Recall

-If you are using the archive storage system and would like to be able to retrieve files moved by archive system, the "Disable a file recall" option has to be set to "0".
+If you are using the archive storage system and would like to enable retrieving files moved by archive system, set the "Disable a file recall" option to "0".

 The "Disable a file recall" option should be set to "1" to disable the archive storage system support via Cinegy File Service.